Algoteers/Improvement-Proposals/SIP 015 - Superalgos-Trading-Intelligence-Framework.md

 ## Trading Intelligence Framework Definition

-Read the current version of the [Superalgos Trading Intelligence Framework Definition](./)
+Read the current version of the [Superalgos Trading Intelligence Framework Definition](./SIP-015/SIP%20015%20-%20Superalgos-Trading-Intelligence-Framework-Definition.md)

 ## Issues

 There are a number of strong assertions put forth by the Superalgos Trading Intelligence Framework:

 1. The Superalgos vision and core principles are the projects source of Truth.
 In essence, they become the doctrine of the Superalgos project.
-2. A "superior trading intelligence" is not merely _an artificial intelligence focused on trading_ but is actually **the collective intelligence of the Superalgos-guided global collaboration of humans and machines**.
+2. A "superior trading intelligence" is not merely _an artificial intelligence focused on trading_ but is actually **the collective trading intelligence of the Superalgos-guided global collaboration of humans and machines**.
 3. Given the above point, the ability to fulfill the project's purpose is built heavily on the ability to facilitate collaboration. _Just_ technical development is not an option.
 Systems for pre-planning, post-assessment _and_ open communication of the ongoing process is a requirement for success.
 Thus is the overarching goal of TradeInt to facilitate and enable collaboration in every manner possible.